(Since December 2002 and in this location since October 2003)

 In 2016 they launched in their comprehensive one-hour documentary film PARIS NOIR, African Americans in the City of Light, the culmination of a 15 year labor of love, and very successful.
 In 2017, Joanne and David launched a book to go with PARIS NOIR with title When African Americans Came to Paris: A Film Companion.

 In 2012 Julia Browne joined the team with Joanne and David as partner and Associate Producer and she remains a key figure for these three films.
 In 1994, when Julia was studying at the Sorbonne, she launched the first walking tour of African American history in Paris.
 The title is Walking the Spirit Tours and remains full active to this day.
-Julia is also an award-wining broadcaster and an outstanding speaking both in perfect English and French, showing PARIS NOIR screenings and Q&A events in Paris and in North American, in Toronto, New York at Columbia, ones in Washington, DC, Seattle, and many other venues in 2017.
+Julia is also an award-wining broadcaster and an outstanding speaking both in perfect English and French, showing PARIS NOIR screenings and Q&A events in Paris and in North American, in Toronto, New York at Columbia, ones in 2017.